Should I Get A Lawyer After A Hit-and-Run?

 • Quadriplegia

-• Broken bones
+• Broken Bones

-• Spinal cord injury – These are among the most severe injuries that impact your movement.
-Often, it will present as back pain.
-Slipped discs and lumbar spine injuries are expensive to treat because they require invasive procedures.
-Sometimes, it can cause permanent disability.
+• Spinal Cord Injury โ€” These are among the most severe injuries that can impact your movement.
+It is likely to present as back pain.
+Slipped discs and lumbar spine injuries can be expensive to treat because they require extensive medical care.
+Sometimes, a spinal cord injury can cause permanent disability.

-• Head injuries – These injuries can range in severity and have many ramifications.
+• Head Injuries โ€” These injuries can range in severity and have many ramifications.
 Sometimes, injuries are external, such as scrapes and bruises.
-Other times, it can damage the brain or inside of the skull.
-Internal bleeding is also plausible.
+Other times, head injuries involve damage to the brain.
+Internal bleeding is also possible.
 The worst outcome is often a traumatic brain injury.

-• Neck injuries – Car accidents can cause the head or neck to jolt aggressively, resulting in injuries referred to as whiplash.
+• Neck Injuries โ€” Car accidents can cause the head or neck to jolt aggressively, resulting in injuries referred to as whiplash.
 Sometimes, your seatbelt can diminish the jolt.
 Immediate treatment is necessary.

-• Facial injuries – Your head will snap back, and when it comes forward, it can hit various parts of the car.
-You can hit the airbags, dashboard, or steering wheel.
-The force of impact can lead to broken teeth, nose injuries, and facial scrapes.
-Broken glass can cause deep cuts, leading to scars or disfigurement.
+• Facial Injuries โ€” If a hit-and-run crash causes a significantly forceful impact, your head might snap back, and when it comes forward, it may hit various parts of the car.
+This may include the airbags, dashboard, or steering wheel.
+The force of impact can potentially lead to broken teeth, nose injuries, and facial scrapes.
+Broken glass could cause deep cuts, which may result in scars or disfigurement.

-• Internal injuries – Not all injuries are visible, as the crash can lead to internal injuries.
-Your vital organs, like your heart, kidney, liver, and lungs, can be impacted.
+• Internal Injuries โ€” Not all injuries are visible, as the crash can lead to internal injuries.
+Your vital organs, like your heart, kidneys, liver, and lungs, might be impacted.
 These injuries require immediate medical treatment, as they are life-threatening without the proper care.

-What Are Some Common Hit-and-Run Accident Damages?
+What Are Some Common Hit-And-Run Accident Damages?

 Victims-use-accident-damage-awards-for-medical-bills-420x220